We are your group for growth.

 Absolutely.

 We are always happy to clarify things or answer any questions.
 Send us an email at questions@adhdsocialhub.ca or book an appointment from our online calendar to chat.
-You can also sign up for our newsletter to stay informed and check our blog for updates.
+You can also sign up for our newsletter to stay informed.
+Don’t forget to check out our blog for updates.

 A happy blue heron caricature running.
 They look excited to be going to the ADHD group support event.